New Employee Orientation

 Employees in many organizations, from manufacturing to construction, are required to use chemicals during their job duties.
 Before being assigned to their work duties, employees should be informed of the chemicals they will use and how they can work safely with those chemicals.

-Review the material safety data sheets (MSDS) of all chemicals the employee will work around and show the employee where the MSDS will be kept for later use.
+Review the safety data sheets (SDS) of all chemicals the employee will work around and show the employee where the SDS will be kept for later use.
 Also show employees the location of the nearest eyewash station, if appropriate.